samereberlin/LibroJS/README.md

 | booleanState | boolean | The log enabled boolean state. |

 #### isRunning()
-Returns the running boolean state, which represents the current status of WebApp.
+Returns the running boolean state, which represents the current status of libro.

 **Returns:** {boolean} The running boolean state.

 #### setRunning(booleanState)
-Set the running boolean state, which represents the current status of WebApp.
+Set the running boolean state, which represents the current status of libro.

 **Parameters:**